knewter/beam_toolbox/README.md

 mix deps.get
 ```

-There aren't yet any tests for the elixir code, as it's all prototyping work at
-present, but when there are you can run the tests with:
+You can run the tests with:

 ```sh
 mix test